Opera

 ‘Kaua e mate wheke, mate ururoa — don’t die like an octopus, die like a hammerhead shark’ was a saying used in the Dansey family.

-Mate Ururoa is scored for baritone and an ensemble of taonga pūoro, flute doubling alto flute and piccolo, clarinet doubling E flat and bass clarinet, bassoon, trumpet, percussion, violin, viola, cello and double bass.
+Mate Ururoa is scored for an ensemble of taonga pūoro, flute doubling alto flute and piccolo, clarinet doubling E flat and bass clarinet, bassoon, trumpet, percussion, violin, viola, cello and double bass.

 Percussion instruments are: marimba, vibraphone, 2 timpani, rototoms, bass drum, wood blocks, wooden drum, metal chimes, 5 suspended cymbals, tamtam, thundersheet, stones and poi.